Mystaras/DOMjudge-judgehosts-AWS/README_manual.md

 $ aws cloudformation describe-stacks --stack-name JudgeHosts --query "Stacks[0].StackStatus"
 ```

-Or by using the `aws console` in `CloudFormation`.
+Or by using the `AWS console` in `Cloud Formation`.
 You are ready when `StackStatus` is in state `CREATE_COMPLETE`.
 If something breaks check the logs.

 2. Now that you have created all the resources, you need to fetch the secret that was created for the judges by the template.
 You can do that by running:
 ```bash